DP World ILT20 stars excited for new season in UAE

-Tim Southee, Ben Dunks, Azam Khan, Tymal Mills, Joe Weatherly and Adam Hose visited the Khaleej Times office on Wednesday
+Tim Southee, Ben Dunk, Azam Khan, Tymal Mills, Joe Weatherly and Adam Hose visited the Khaleej Times office on Wednesday

 The high-profile tournament, which has already become the second-most watched league in the world after the Indian Premier League (IPL), received a big boost last month when Sharjah Warriorz announced the signing of New Zealand legend Southee.